dbpedia-spotlight/spotlight-docker/README.md

 # What is DBpedia Spotlight?

-[DBpedia Spotlight](http://wikipedia.org/wiki/DBpedia#DBpedia_Spotlight) is a tool for automatically annotating mentions of DBpedia resources in text, providing a solution for linking unstructured information sources to the Linked Open Data cloud through DBpedia.
+[DBpedia Spotlight](https://www.dbpedia-spotlight.org/) is a tool for automatically annotating mentions of DBpedia resources in text, providing a solution for linking unstructured information sources to the Linked Open Data cloud through DBpedia.

-The dbpedia/spotlight-multilingual-databus is a docker image to run the DBpedia Spotlight server with the most recent language models, downloaded from the [DBpedia Databus repository](https://databus.dbpedia.org/dbpedia/spotlight/spotlight-model/), e.g., English (en), German (nl), Italian (it), etc.
+The dbpedia/dbpedia-spotlight is a docker image to run the DBpedia Spotlight service with the most recent language models, downloaded from the [DBpedia Databus repository](https://databus.dbpedia.org/dbpedia/spotlight/spotlight-model/), e.g., English (en), German (nl), Italian (it), etc.

-The following are the instructions to run a DBpedia Spotlight service for one or more language models, the port number must be changed if more than one service is run.

 # Available language models + quick-start command